On K3 surfaces of Picard rank 14: Dual graphs of rational curves

-Next, we will construct the dual graph of smooth rational curves for the K3 surfaces $\mathcal{X}'$ in Theorem~\ref{thm_parity} with N\'eron-Severi lattice $\mathrm{P}'$ obtained from $\mathrm{Q}'(f_2, f_1, f_0, g_0, h_2, h_1, h_0)$ in Equation~(\ref{mainquartic2bb}).
+Next, we will construct the dual graph of smooth rational curves for the K3 surfaces $\mathcal{X}'$ in Theorem~\ref{thm_parity} with N\'eron-Severi lattice $P'_{14}$.
 The graph can be constructed by the tools developed in Section~\ref{ssec:dual_graph_P}.
 We state the following result using the parameters in Equation~(\ref{eqn:CurlyJinvariants}):